15 Surprising Uses for Eggshells for Your Home and Garden

 6. Add Eggshells to Your Bone Broth or Stock Pot

-Want to make dinner even more healthy for your family?
+Want to make dinner even healthier for your family?
 By throwing several eggshells into your pot of bone broth or stockpot, you’ll add several minerals besides calcium, including traces of zinc, iron, magnesium, fluoride, phosphorus, and selenium.
 Some people view this as a calcium supplement.
 Unless you added them as a powder, ensure to screen them before serving.
-You can make an eggshell powder using a Magic Bullet or by placing the shells in a bag and using a rolling pin to make them even smaller.
+You can make an eggshell powder using a Magic Blender or by placing the shells in a bag and using a rolling pin to make them even smaller.

-7. Gets Rid of Bitter Tasting Coffee
+7. Gets Rid of Bitter-Tasting Coffee

 For all my coffee-drinking readers out there, pay close attention.
 Instead of throwing out that disgustingly bitter pot of coffee that sat far too long on the burner, try adding eggshells to lessen the acidity.
 One eggshell ground into a fine powder is enough to handle 4 cups of bitter coffee.

-8. Scrub Your Stubbornly-dirty Pots and Pans
+8. Scrub Your Stubbornly Dirty Pots and Pans

 9. Feed Your Chickens